-The employment attorneys of The Spitz Law Firm often find that employees are harassed by their employers in a multitude of ways, some illegal and others simply unfair.
+The employment attorneys of Spitz, The Employee’s Law Firm often find that employees are harassed by their employers in a multitude of ways, some illegal and others simply unfair.
 Indeed, some forms of harassment against employees are more bizarre and out of the ordinary than others.
 Take this case for example.

 A firefighter is suing the City of Phoenix after he received pasta in the shape of a penis and vagina with his name on it.